 Last year in autumn, I made one last business trip to Cyprus.
 It was already Nevember but the weather in Cyprus was still between 20-23 degree Celsius sometimes even warmer so I was able to enjoy a little more of summer before my sub-zero adventure in Russia.

 This was my view while working on a presentation in the morning.
-Don’t be fooled though, the water was ice-cold and I did not freeze my buns off.
+Don’t be fooled though, the water was ice-cold and I did not want to freeze my buns off.

 My first brunch was this huge serving of fish mezze at Angelos Fish Tavern.
 I was hesitant at first for fear of allergic reactions but this seafood spread was very fresh and I did not get a single rash after devouring them.
 My favourite would be the grilled octopus drizzled with olive oil, still tender but very meaty.
 They also served at least half a dozen dips but I was already happy with my vinegar dip, just like at home.
 Sayang walang toyo.